 Our staff is knowledgeable about the various forms of insurance, Medicaid and grant funding available to cover the expenses of the special services needed by children with developmental disabilities.

-CODE OF CONDUCT and DISCIPLINE POLICY SUMMARY
+CODE OF CONDUCT AND DISCIPLINE POLICY SUMMARY

-We promote a positive, nurturing, safe climate that provides our children with a supportive environment in which to learn, gain skills and grow socially.
+We promote a positive, nurturing, safe climate that provides our preschoolers and children with a supportive environment in which to learn, gain skills and grow socially.
 Responsible behavior by staff, administration, students and parents is essential to achieving this goal.

 Perfect behavior is not a normal goal for children and it is recognized that behavior problems do occur.
 Behavior management at QCP is based on the philosophy that an appropriate developmental curriculum increases the incidence of positive behaviors and accordingly decreases behavior problems.
 Staff are encouraged to teach and acknowledge appropriate behaviors.